Workers’ Compensation In California

 No Upfront Attorneys Fees

 Unlike civil cases or criminal cases, there are no “up-front” fees to be paid to an attorney.
 The costs incurred by the law firm handling your case are deducted from your settlement and the fees that your attorney receives is dictated by the workers’ compensation board.
 The fee is usually 15% of any settlement your attorney is successful in winning for you.
 All fees must be deducted from your settlement and paid directly to your attorney by the insurance company.
+Discuss your case with our California Workers’ compensation lawyer to see how we can help you.

 Call For A Free Consultation